ryannealmes/audit_weasel/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request
+6. Ensure your stuff is rubocop'd

+I am always keen to learn so please feel free to create an issue with code reviews, suggestions and possible refactorings.

+## TODOS

+- Currently if the application controller does not have a `current_user` accessible AuditWeasel will not do anything.
+Extend to code to allow developers to configure the name of the method used to retrieve the current user on the application controller.